Ashwini130/CourseraCloudProject/Documentation/projectreport.md

 We take this resultset and process it in PySpark to extract top 10 airlines who have the best on time arrival performance.

+Note : I am running PySpark on my local machine using Jupyter Notebook as the scope of my processing is small for this acitvity.
+Spark can be run in a cluster mode for higher workloads.

  ```python
 rdd = file.cache()
 rdd = rdd.map(lambda line: line.split()).cache()